Svanvik, Finnmark

-Svanvik border staton
+Svanvik border station

-Svanvik has one of the border guard stations on the Norway–Russia border.
+Svanvik has one of the border guard stations on the Norway–Russia border, but it is not a border crossing station.
 From Svanvik, they keep an eye on, among other things, the Russian mining town of Nikel, which is only 9 km from Svanvik (but 84 km by car).
-Like Skogfoss and Gjøkåsen, Svanvik is located by the Paatsjoki.
+Like Skogfoss and Gjøkåsen, Svanvik is located by the Paatsjoki river.
 The station bears the name of the village in which it is located and is part of the community.